 9. Laughter is the best medicine

-With antioxidant and anti-microbial properties, this grain is ideal for boosting your immune system.
+Beta-glucan, a soluble fibre found in oats, has been found to stimulate the immune system.
+And that’s not all.
+Oats also contain a unique group of antioxidants called avenanthramide (AVA) which have anti-inflammatory properties.
 Eat porridge for breakfast, add oats to the top of a crumble for extra crunch or mix into a smoothie.